Unique features of progressive web apps

 • CSS (Cascading Style Sheets) is a style sheet language used for describing the presentation of a document written in a markup language.
 A style sheet is a set of rules that tell a web browser how to display a document written in HTML or XML.

 PWAs offer a number of advantages over traditional web apps and native apps.
 They are more reliable, faster, and engaging.
-As they are built using standard web technologies, they can be easily deployed on any platform that supports those technologies.
+As they utilize standard web technologies, any platform supporting these technologies can easily deploy them.

 There are a number of ways to create a PWA.
 One popular method is to use a framework such as React or AngularJS.
 Another option is to use a tool like Google’s Workbox.